medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Overview

 [CHT Sync]({{< relref "core/overview/cht-sync" >}}) copies data from CouchDB to a relational database.
-It initially stores the document data from CouchDB in a `jsonb` column in a single table.
+It initially stores the document data from CouchDB in a `jsonb` column in a single PostgreSQL table.
 This is not possible to query for analytics, so it uses [dbt](https://www.getdbt.com/) to convert the document data to a relational database format.

 [cht-pipeline repository](https://github.com/medic/cht-pipeline) defines a dbt project, which contains model files for the data schema described in the [Database schema conventions]({{< ref "core/overview/db-schema" >}}).
 Forms may be specific to each CHT application; additional models will need to be developed to analyze data from responses to these custom forms.